ritesh-7299/ritesh-7299/README.md

 ## 🚀 About Me

-Backend Developer with **4+ years** of hands-on experience designing and deploying **NestJS/TypeScript** and **Java/Spring Boot** microservices.
+Backend Developer with **4+ years** of experience building **scalable, secure, and high-performance backend systems**.
-I build scalable, secure APIs and distributed systems, automate deployments, and optimize data flows with modern DevOps practices.
+Specializing in **Java Spring Boot microservices**, I also have hands-on experience with **NestJS/TypeScript**.
+I design RESTful APIs, implement microservices, optimize data flows, and deploy cloud-native applications with Docker, Kubernetes, and AWS/Azure.

 📍 Based in India · 🌍 Open to global opportunities